Lima Peaks

 Garfield Mountain in the Lima Peaks | Rick and Susie Graetz

 Rising in Montana’s southwest corner, they are what mountains should look like and are some of Montana’s most impressive gathering of summits.
-Folks living in Lima, Montana, can claim them as part of their community as it seems these Lima Peaks begin their climb from the edge of town.
-Oriented in an east to west direction and carrying the Montana-Idaho border and the Continental Divide, several of their summits exceed 10,000 feet.
+Folks living in Lima, Montana, can claim them as part of their community, as it seems these Lima Peaks begin their climb from the edge of town.
+Oriented in an east-to-west direction and carrying the Montana-Idaho border and the Continental Divide, several of their summits exceed 10,000 feet.
 Garfield Mountain is the highest at 10,961 feet.

 It is easy to lose yourself drinking in the endless vistas around every corner.
 This mountain range is worth its weight in charm, from the rocky peaks to the sagebrush meadows.
 Here is mountain diversity at its best.